Tokamohamed123/PlaywrightUIAPI-FinalProject/README.md

 ### Viewing Test Results

-**Option 1: Automatic report generation (Recommended)** When you run `npx test`, the framework automatically:
+**Option 1: Automatic report generation (Recommended)** When you run `npm test`, the framework automatically:
 1. Cleans old reports
 2. Runs all tests in parallel
 3. Generates the report